 C– …….
 1.67D+……..1.33

 Grades of CR, I, X, MW, W, and RS will not be included.
 A grade of WF is computed as a failing grade (0.00).
-The Lake Forest GPA includes grades earned in Lake Forest College courses and in Associated Colleges of the Midwest (ACM) programs but does not include Washington Semester grades or grades earned while a student has studied off-campus under a consortium agreement or in coursework earned from other institutions.
+The Lake Forest GPA includes grades earned in Lake Forest College courses and for all Lake Forest off-campus programs led by Lake Forest faculty.

 Instructors may record a grade of I (Incomplete) for a student who is prevented by illness or other reason beyond the control of the student from completing the requirements of a course.
 The student must complete the appropriate assignments and deliver them to the instructor no later than the end of the first week of classes of Spring semester if the incomplete was received at the end of the Fall semester, and no later than one calendar week after the close of the Spring semester final exams if the incomplete was received at the end of that semester.